Researchers are looking to create a breakthrough method of detecting ovarian cancer – by using dogs to sniff out the disease.

 In this research, we are reaching back to move forward by using sensitive biological and analytical sensors to detect ovarian cancer’s odorous signature.”

 Ovarian cancer accounts for around 3% of all cancers in women, and mainly develops in older women aged over 63.
-According to the American Cancer Society, 22,240 women in the US will receive a new diagnosis of ovarian cancer this year, and 14,230 women will die from the disease.

 The researchers say that an effective screening strategy does not currently exist for the detection of ovarian cancer.
 Any advancement in diagnosis of ovarian cancer could have an important impact on overall survival from the disease.